-IFRS 3.B64(f)(i) The acquisition of Good Buy was settled in cash amounting to CU 12,420.
+IFRS 3.B64 (f)(i) The acquisition of Good Buy was settled in cash amounting to CU 12,420.

-IFRS 3.B64(m) Acquisition-related costs amounting to CU 76 are not included as part of consideration transferred and have been recognised as an expense in the consolidated statement of profit or loss, as part of other expenses.
+IFRS 3.B64 (g)(i-iii) IFRS 3.B64(j) IFRS 3.B64(m) Acquisition-related costs amounting to CU 76 are not included as part of consideration transferred and have been recognised as an expense in the consolidated statement of profit or loss, as part of other expenses.